AnthonyPAlicea/anthonyalicea/blog/understanding-react-compiler.md

 React itself is a massive abstraction layer on top of web fundamentals.
 As is the case with so many abstractions, I find that most devs using React have an inaccurate mental model of how it works, which greatly impacts how they build and debug React-based applications.
 But you <em>can</em> understand React deeply.

-New content on React 19 features and React Compiler is coming to the course, free to students who are already enrolled.
-I invite you to **<a href="https://understandingreact.com">enroll now</a>** and join me on a journey of, not just imitating someone else writing code, but truly understanding what you're doing.
+New content on React 19 features and React Compiler is coming to the course, free to students who are already enrolled. **<a href="https://understandingreact.com">Check the course out</a>**, you can watch a lot for free.
+I hope you'll join me on a journey of, not just imitating someone else writing code, but truly understanding what you're doing.

 -- Tony